Problem

 Summary

-In general, properly applied parameterization can assist in security for SQL Server and can have performance implications.
-But, some queries cannot be fully parameterized such as when the column names, table names, or other clauses need to be added or modified dynamically.
+In general, properly applied parameterization can assist in SQL Server security and can have performance implications.
+But, some queries cannot be fully parameterized, such as when the column names, table names, or other clauses need to be added or modified dynamically.
 When non-parameterized dynamic SQL is used, the performance and security implications should be kept in mind.

 Next Steps